 For all other programs, we will look at your top 6 marks, regardless of whether or not your prerequisites are included in that average.

-4U English must be at a minimum of 60% for all programs unless otherwise specified.
+4U English must be at a minimum of 60% for all programs unless otherwise specified (some programs require a higher minimum in English and/or other required courses).
 You must also meet program-specific requirements.
 All required courses must be at a minimum of 60% unless otherwise specified.